tahadnan/ttask-manager/README.md

 - Remove tasks from the list
 - View current tasks and completed tasks

-### What's New in 0.2.0 Release
+### What's New in 0.2.1 Release

-The 0.2.0 release introduces several key features and improvements to enhance task management and tracking.
-This version adds **daily task tracking**, with new lists for daily added and completed tasks, allowing users to generate daily progress reports.
-The addition of the `report` method enables saving task activity in a text file, named after the current date.
-Task addition and removal are optimized for better performance and clearer feedback.
-Error handling during data loading is improved, with automatic resets on failure.
-Additionally, task formatting and list resetting have been streamlined for a cleaner and more efficient user experience.
+The 0.2.1 release introduces several key features and improvements to enhance task management and tracking.
+This version adds daily task tracking, the report method enables saving task activity in a text file allowing users to generate daily progress reports, and optimizes task addition and removal for better performance and clearer feedback.
+Error handling during data loading is improved, with automatic resets on failure, and task formatting and list resetting have been streamlined for a cleaner and more efficient user experience.

 ## Usage